benjaminhlina/trps/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-{trps} (pronounced trips) is a package that leverages {brms} to use a Bayesian framework to estimate trophic position of different species using stable isotope data.
+{trps} (pronounced trips) is a package that leverages {brms} to create a Bayesian estimates of trophic position for different species using stable isotope data.

 ## Installation